 Questions you can ask:

 “When did you begin feeling like this?”

-"Did something happen that made you start feeling this way?"
+“Did something happen to make you start feeling this way?”

 “How can I best support you right now?”